ACP Training in Primary Care

 The ACP Training Programme aims to support primary care employers in South Yorkshire to grow the advanced practice workforce of the future.
 It is aimed at practices, PCNs or Federations that have identified the need for an ACP role within their organisation and wish to either recruit to post or upskill an eligible existing member of staff.

-ACP Commissioning Round 24/25 - now closed
+ACP Commissioning Round 26/27 – OPENING SOON

 Discuss an Application